 - Many of deals never close as prospects select a competitor's offering

 - The sales cycle takes too long and the product isn't "selling itself"

 - Product reviews are mixed or negative

 According to CB Insights, 70% of start-ups failed because there is no market need for their product.
 So it would make sense that if you want to build a successful company, you need to build products that fulfill a market need.
 Finding the right product-market fit builds market influence and brand power.
 The right product at the right price can quickly gain momentum.
 When done correctly, your business can gain a competitive advantage in the marketplace.
 The key is a product that delivers value and keeps users coming back.
 Eventually, it builds customer advocates which in turn help sell your products and grow your business.

 Meeting a Market Need?

 - The 40% rule is a great way to discover if your product is a fit for the market.
 It involves getting feedback from existing customers or prospects.
 Ask them how they would feel if they could no longer access your offering.
 When 40% reply they will be very disappointed, you have good product-market fit.
-If other solutions could fill the gap, your product doesn't have the differentiators to be successful.
+If other solutions could easily fill the gap, your product doesn't have the differentiators to be truly successful.

 - When you're experiencing an increasing percentage of repeat purchases, your customers understand the value of your product.
 This builds word of mouth which can be an extremely effective and efficient way of attracting more customers.
 If you get good reviews, coverage in publications and positive feedback on social media; your product is showing a strong fit in the market.